calledmeanh/react-cool-calendar/README.md

 ## Use and Setup

-`yarn add react-coo-calendar` or `npm install --save react-coo-calendar`
+`yarn add react-cool-calendar` or `npm install --save react-cool-calendar`

 Make sure your calendar's container element has a height, or the calendar won't be visible